 The Group's main interest rate risk arises from long-term borrowings.
 Borrowings obtained at variable rates expose the Group to interest rate risk.
 Borrowings obtained at fixed rates expose the Group to fair value interest rate risk.
 The policy is to regularly monitor interest rates and utilise fixed rates for a portion of long-term borrowings when deemed appropriate by the Board.
+The Group uses interest rate swaps to minimise rate risk.

-Note 27.
+Note 29.
 Financial instruments (continued)